 A flashing check engine light can be scary, but it doesn’t necessarily mean you’re in for an enormous repair bill.
 Here’s how to figure out what the light means and what you should do when you see the check engine light on your car’s dashboard

 What does the check engine light mean?

-While the check engine light can mean that there is a serious issue with your engine, it often means that there is a small issue that needs your attention to avoid further damage.
+While the check engine light can mean a serious issue with your engine, it often means a small issue that needs your attention to avoid further damage.
 This could include a fuel cap that has not been replaced properly, low oil pressure or a blown spark plug.

 What to do if your check engine light goes on